Jump to content

 Sparrow Node - Hyperlocal data collection on air quality, noise pollution and road conditions in Wiesbaden

-The "Sparrow Nodes" are innovative, mobile and multifunctional sensors that are mounted on urban vehicles.
-Over a period of one year (January 2025 to February 2026), they will measure various parameters throughout the city.
-During their daily journeys, these sensors record a wide range of relevant environmental and infrastructure data, including air quality, noise pollution and road conditions.
-In conjunction with the existing stationary measuring stations, they enable fine-grained and comprehensive data collection, i.e. measurements in places where none could previously be taken.
+The “Sparrow Nodes” are innovative, mobile, and multifunctional sensors mounted on municipal vehicles.
+Over a one-year period (January 2025 to May 2026), they will measure various parameters throughout the city.
+During their daily routes, these sensors collect a wide range of relevant environmental and infrastructure data, including air quality, noise levels, and road conditions.
+In conjunction with existing stationary monitoring stations, they enable high-resolution and comprehensive data collection—that is, measurements in areas where none could previously be taken.

-The aim of the temporary data experiment is to test the added value of mobile sensor technology compared to stationary measurements.
-The findings of the data analysis will ultimately be evaluated together with experts from the Wiesbaden Environmental Agency and the Hessian State Agency for Nature Conservation, Environment and Geology (HLNUG).
+This temporary data experiment aims to assess the added value of mobile sensor technology compared to stationary measurements.
+The findings from the data analysis will ultimately be evaluated in collaboration with experts from the Wiesbaden Environmental Agency and the Hessian State Office for Nature Conservation, Environment, and Geology (HLNUG).
+In addition, in collaboration with colleagues from the Public Health Department, the team is examining the extent to which the collected data can also be used and further analyzed in the context of public health research, for example regarding the potential effects of air quality and noise pollution on public health.

 The advantages: